cjp0421/solar-system-dashboard/docs/testingPlans/iterationTwoTestingPlan.md

 4. Assert Landing Page content is visible.

 **Expected Result**
-NavBar supports global navigation back to the Landing Page.
+Global navigation correctly returns the user to the Landing Page.

 ---

-### NAV-004 – Invalid routes show Not Found UI
+### NAV-004 – Invalid routes show 404 page with global layout
 **Steps**
-1. Visit `/does-not-exist`
+1. Visit `/does-not-exist`.
-2. Assert a “Not Found” or equivalent error UI is visible.
+2. Assert the NavBar is visible.
-3. Assert NavBar remains visible.
+3. Assert the app title **“Solar System Dashboard”** is visible.
-4. Assert a button or link allows returning to `/`.
+4. Assert **“404”** is visible.
+5. Assert **“Page not found.”** is visible.
+6. Assert footer links are visible (GitHub, LinkedIn, Portfolio).
-5. Click the return link.
+7. Click the **Home** link in the NavBar.
-6. Assert Landing Page is shown.
+8. Assert Landing Page appears.

 **Expected Result**
-Invalid routes return a user-friendly fallback page with navigation recovery.
+The 404 page displays the correct UI based on the wireframe and allows navigation back home through global layout.

 ---